OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 Consider a continual migration strategy when:

-* You wish to perform the bulk of the migration up front
+* You wish to perform the bulk of the migration up front.
-* You need to test the destination server while the source service is still actively used
+* You need to test the destination server while the source service is still actively used.
-* You need to update the destination server with any changes made to the source server while testing the migration
+* You need to update the destination server with any changes made to the source server while testing the migration.

 ## Post-migration steps